 The founders of Kasbah Du Toubkal transformed a ruined and abandoned castle into a cozy mountain retreat set against the soaring backdrop of the tallest mountain in North Africa.
 Together with their Moroccan host, they built the lodge to make the High Atlas Mountains—and the culture of their inhabitants—accessible to those who wished to explore them.
 Set out on a variety of guided hikes to see for yourself.

-Nestled within ten acres of lush gardens among the emerald foothills of the Himalaya, Zhiwa Ling Hotel is hiking distance from myriad natural and cultural wonders.
+Nestled within ten acres of lush gardens among the emerald foothills of the Himalaya, Zhiwa Ling Heritage is hiking distance from myriad natural and cultural wonders.
 Walk to Tsu-tho Monastery, dramatically perched atop a ridge and offering breathtaking views of the Paro Valley below.
 Explore the unusual village of Dzongdrakha, stretched high across a rock face and home to many temples and stunning vistas.
 Or tackle the steep climb to the iconic Tiger’s Nest Temple.

 You have your choice of peaks at the Bentwood Inn: the Grand Tetons are within biking distance, the nearby Gros Ventre range harbors waterfalls and hot springs, and some of the best ski resorts in the country are just up the road.
 The Rockies define the experience at Bentwood, beckoning guests to hike, climb, ski, or paraglide, or simply providing a breathtaking backdrop for your adventures in Jackson Hole.